This has been one of those projects I’ve had in the back of my mind for a year.

 You can make these as large or small as you wish, depending on the size of rock you use.

-You can display them simply in a glass display case or you can create other home decor items out of them as well – I’ll have tutorials for just that in the coming weeks!
+You can display them simply in a glass display case or you can create other home decor items out of them as well – see the links below!

 Here’s some things you can make with the crystals: